Will Truman

-William Truman is a fictional character and one of the two protagonists on the American sitcom Will & Grace, portrayed by Eric McCormack.
-He is a lawyer who lives in the Upper West Side of New York City with his best friend, Grace Adler (Debra Messing).
-The series also portrays his relationship with the two other main characters, Karen Walker (Megan Mullally) and Jack McFarland (Sean Hayes).
+William Truman is a fictional character and one of the two protagonists on the American sitcom Will & Grace.
+Portrayed by the actor Eric McCormack, the character is a lawyer who lives on the Upper West Side of Manhattan in New York City with his best friend, Grace Adler (Debra Messing).
+The series is centered around Will and Grace's relationship, and their interactions with the two other main characters, Karen Walker (Megan Mullally) and Jack McFarland (Sean Hayes).

 Fictional character history

 Will was born on October 23, 1966, in Bridgeport, Connecticut, to WASP parents Marilyn (Blythe Danner) and George Truman (Sydney Pollack).
 He has two brothers, Paul (Jon Tenney) and Sam (John Slattery in the first season, Steven Weber in the eighth).
 Will and Grace met in college and began dating, while Will was in denial about being gay.
-He came out as gay in 1985, when — after being accused of living in denial by then-acquaintance Jack McFarland — he found himself attracted to a poster of Kevin Bacon.
+He came out as gay in 1985, when—after being accused of living in denial by then-acquaintance Jack McFarland—he found himself attracted to a poster of Kevin Bacon.
 Will then realized that his relationship with Grace masked his true sexuality.
-He and Grace had a fight after Will came out to her — after proposing marriage to her in a desperate means of avoiding sex — and did not speak to each other for a year.
+He and Grace had a fight after Will came out to her—after proposing marriage to her in a desperate means of avoiding sex—and did not speak to each other for a year.
 Eventually, however, they reconciled and became inseparable best friends, after running into each other at D'AGOSTINO.

 After graduating from Columbia University and NYU School of Law, he started working for a successful law firm on track to make partner, but decided to quit and start his own practice.
 His practice folds in the show's second season after his main client Harlin Polk (Gary Grubbs) fires him, and he begins working for the law firm Doucette & Stein (Doucette played by Gregory Hines and Stein played by Gene Wilder), where he remains until the end of the seventh season, when he quits to do something more meaningful with his life.

-Will's next job is working for the mysterious Malcolm (Alec Baldwin), but that comes to an end when Malcolm reveals that he is a CIA agent who's protecting a back from the dead former client (Stanly Walker).
+Will's next job is working for the mysterious Malcolm (Alec Baldwin), but that comes to an end when Malcolm reveals that he is a CIA agent who's protecting a back-from-the-dead former client—Karen's husband, Stanley Walker.
 In the eighth season, Will takes a job at the Coalition of Justice, a business providing legal support for people who cannot afford it.
 He ultimately returns to Doucette & Stein, taking back his old job after being offered a partnership by his new boss at the firm, Margo (Lily Tomlin).

 In the ninth season, after being promoted to senior partner, Will finally quits from the firm for good after realizing that this is not what he wants, and partners with Grace at Grace Adler Designs.
 In the tenth season, Will works as a part-time law professor at New York University, before eventually securing a full-time position midway through the season.

 In season 11, Will decides to have a child.
 He hires a surrogate named Jenny (Demi Lovato) to carry his baby.